Essential Power Tools

 This Porter Cable router is very solid and compact and perfect for any size project.
 I used one when working for a deck builder a few years ago and always appreciated its solid and compact feel.

 Another essential power tool is a reciprocating saw.
-I was a carpenter for five years before I owned one, and once I bought my first reciprocating saw (or sawzall), I don't know how I ever lived without it.
+I was a carpenter for five years before I owned one, and once I bought my first reciprocating saw (or sawzall, as it is called), I don't know how I ever lived without it.
+I use it for cutting just about everything wood or metal, where a straight cutting tool is not required or won't fit.
+My father quickly discovered that a reciprocating saw is also a great tool for pruning trees.